dazhaoniel/danielatwork.com/README.md

 # Introduction

 This is a simple static one page website built with Flask and hosted on [Heroku](https://heroku.com).
+I was able to quickly moving from Bluehost to Heroku, thanks to the tutorials in [this post](https://ksylvest.com/posts/2014-05-02/deploying-wordpress-to-heroku).

 I built it for [danielatwork.com](http://danielatwork.com) on top of my old WordPress website, but it can be used to power any static pages and can serve as a useful template for starting a one page portfolio site with MySQL and static media (JavaScript, CSS, HTML, etc).